stephane-rbn/python-vscode-setup/README.md

 [![Ruff extension](img/ruff-vscode-extension.png)](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff)

+Add the path to the Ruff binary in your settings.
 If you have globally installed Ruff via Homebrew, you would need to add the following settings:

 ```json
 "ruff.path": [